 - A double coat that can be pure white, sesame, red, brindle, or fawn

-An Akita Inu as a pet can be difficult to handle since they present owners with a very strong temperament.
+Having an Akita Inu as a pet can be difficult due to their strong temperament.
 First-time dog parents shouldn’t attempt to keep one.

 Alert and friendly, a Japanese Spitz is perfectly suited to apartment living.
 Their silky coat won’t trap grime and dirt, making grooming less of a nightmare.